Reuben, Reuben (opera)

-Reuben, Reuben is a two-act, "urban folk opera" (or a "musical play") by Marc Blitzstein, written from 1953-1955.
+Reuben, Reuben is a two-act, "urban folk opera" (or a "musical play") by Marc Blitzstein, written from 1953 to 1955.
 Set in New York's Little Italy and inspired by the Faust legend, it concerns Reuben, a suicidal veteran who has received a medical discharge because he cannot speak.
 His disorder serves as an allegory of the difficulties of interpersonal communication in society, and of the eventual triumph of love over these difficulties and over the death wish.
+It was shown at the Shubert Theatre in Boston from October 10 to 22, 1955.
 Hanya Holm choreographed, Robert Lewis stage directed, and Cheryl Crawford produced the show.

-Blitzen himself described the opera as a, "picture of New York: the gaiety, plight, awareness and unawareness of anger, bitterness, insouciance, ardor, urgency, even wisdom, mellowness.
+Blitzstein himself described the opera as a, "picture of New York: the gaiety, plight, awareness and unawareness of anger, bitterness, insouciance, ardor, urgency, even wisdom, mellowness.
 All trapped: fighting the trap, or supine within it.”

 History

-Following the completion of his opera Regina in 1949, Blitzen began sketching out his next work.
+Following the completion of his opera Regina in 1949, Blitzstein began sketching out his next work.
 By April of 1950, the opera soon had its title, he soon struck the interest of director Cheryl Crawford and director Robert Lewis.
-In assistance with the libretto, Blitzen worked with Lillian Hellman but the formal work on the opera began in 1953.
-In 1950, however, following the premiere of Gian Carlo Menotti's opera The Consul, an article written by Blitzen in the Theatre Arts Magazine detailed his view that Menotti was safer than his last opera, The Medium.
-Regardless of the critique, Blitzen saw the success of this genre and called the form of musical theatre "perhaps the first true American musical form."
-An early public showing of Blitzen's opera was scheduled for March 16, 1950, the day after Menotti's "The Consul" premiered on Broadway.
+In assistance with the libretto, Blitzstein worked with Lillian Hellman but the formal work on the opera began in 1953.
+In 1950, however, following the premiere of Gian Carlo Menotti's opera The Consul, an article written by Blitzstein in the Theatre Arts Magazine detailed his view that Menotti was safer than his last opera, The Medium.
+Regardless of the critique, Blitzstein saw the success of this genre and called the form of musical theatre "perhaps the first true American musical form".
+An early public showing of Blitzstein's opera was scheduled for March 16, 1950, the day after Menotti's The Consul premiered on Broadway.